geogardenclub/geogardenclub.github.io/docs/user-guide/define-a-garden.md

 ## Update or delete a bed

 Sometimes you make a mistake: you either named the bed incorrectly, or you don't want it in your garden at all.
-To fix either of these problems, go to the **Timeline Screen,** then tap a bed chip to go to a screen that lets you update or delete it.
+To fix either of these problems, go to the **Timeline Screen,** then tap a bed chip to go to a screen that lets you update its name or delete it (by clicking on the trash icon in the top right area of the screen).

 <video controls width="300">
   <source src="/img/user-guide/update-bed.mp4"/>